-The light bulb filament is responsible for producing the illumination you receive when sending voltage to the unit.
-Today's filaments are broken into two categories: C or CC.
+The light bulb filament is responsible for producing the illumination when sending voltage to the unit.
+And it has two categories: C or CC.

-If you upgrade to an LED bulb, they also have a filament.
-The design is different because instead of heating the wire to produce light, this technology uses the metal strip to line it with diodes.
-Although they're not as thin as a tungsten filament, the result it produces is quite similar.
+As for LED bulbs, they also have a filament, but the design is different.
+Instead of heating the wire to produce light, this technology uses a metal strip to line it with diodes.
+Although not as thin as a tungsten filament, the result is similar.

 Here's a closer look at the differences between filament LEDs and traditional designs.

 When you install a filament LED, the goal is to create a more decorative element than one that offers practical lighting.
 It's an option that delivers more ambiance to enjoy.